Socialist Australia

 Socialists critique capitalism as a system of private ownership where capitalists own the means of production and extract surplus value (profit) from workers’ labour.
 Capitalists do this by exploitation, in paying workers less than the value of their labour and keeping the difference between this amount and the price they sell goods for.
 The difference or ‘profit’ is seen by socialists as simply ‘theft’.

-However, socialists believe that everyone who contributes to the production of a good is entitled to a share in it.
-Therefore society as a whole should own, or at least control property for the benefit of all its members.
+Socialists believe that everyone who contributes to making a product is entitled to a share in it.
+Therefore, the whole society should own or at least control property for the benefit of all its members.
 Hence, socialism promises to share wealth evenly and fairly across the economy.

 There are different ideas about the best way to create a socialist society.
-Karl Marx argued for a ‘workers revolution’ to overthrow the ruling class.
+Karl Marx called for a ‘workers revolution’ to overthrow the ruling class.

 socialism versus capitalism